sensasi-delight/material-blade/README.md

 # Material Blade

-Material Blade is a simple package that provides the beautiful Material Design components by Google as Blade's components in Laravel.
-For fast layouting your Laravel app, inspired by [MaterialUI](https://github.com/mui/material-ui)
+Material Blade is a simple package that provides the beautifulness of Google [Material Design](https://material.io/) components as Laravel Blade components.
+Material Blade aims to assist you in prototyping the UI/UX of your Laravel app faster, inspired by [MaterialUI](https://github.com/mui/material-ui).

 ## Installation